 Main Page (MP)

 MP-01.
 Uploading contacts list from outlook doesn’t work

 MP-02.
 Navigation is not informs where user is

 Critical – This usability problem will make some customers unwilling or unable to complete a common task.
 Fix urgently.

 Serious – This usability problem will significantly slow down some customers when completing a common task and may cause customers to find a workaround.
 Fix as soon as possible.

 Medium – This usability problem will make some customers feel frustrated or irritated but will not affect task completion.
 Fix during the next "business as usual" update.

-Low – This is a quality problem, for example a cosmetic issue or a spelling error.
-Note: Although this is a minor issue in isolation, too many "lows" will negatively affect credibility and may damage your brand.
+Low – This is a quality problem, for example, a cosmetic issue or a spelling error.
+Note: Although this is a minor issue in isolation, too many "lows" will negatively affect the credibility and may damage your brand.